Double Auctions in Markets for Multiple Kinds of Goods: Introduction

-1. The Vickrey-Clarke-Grove (VCG) mechanism is a well-known mechanism that can be used in various settings, including double auction with multiple item types and arbitrary valuations.
-It is dominant-strategy truthful and attains the maximum gain-from-trade.
-Its main drawback is that it has budget deficit, which means that the auctioneer has to subsidize the trade.

-2. \citet{Chu2006Agent} claim that their mechanism for double-auction with transaction costs can handle multiple item-types.
-However, this depends on substitutability conditions between buyers to buyers, sellers to sellers, and buyers to sellers.
-It is not clear whether these conditions hold in our setting.
-Moreover, they do not analyze the performance of their mechanism in the multiple-item case.
+Mechanisms for multi-unit double auction are surveyed in \citet{SegalHalevi2018MUDA}.
+Below we survey more advanced mechanisms that handle multi-good markets.

-3. \citet{Feng2012TAHES} present TAHES --- Truthful double-Auction for HEterogeneous Spectrum.
+1. \citet{feng2012tahes} present TAHES --- Truthful double-Auction for HEterogeneous Spectrum.
 The mechanism is inspired by the problem of re-allocating radio frequency-spectrum from primary owners to secondary users.
-In their setting, each seller (primary owner) has a single unit of a unique item-type, each buyer (secondary user) has a different valuation for each type, and each buyer wants a single unit.
+In their setting, each seller (primary owner) has a single unit of a unique good-kind, each buyer (secondary user) has a different valuation for each kind, and each buyer wants a single unit.
 This is similar to a special case of our setting, in which all buyers have unit-demand valuations.
-Their solution is based on matching the buyers to sellers.
-Once the buyers and sellers are matched, the buyers are ordered according to their bid-price for the seller matched to them, the sellers are ordered by their ask-price, and McAfee's trade-reduction mechanism is used.
-To maintain truthfulness, the matching process is independent of the bids of the agents.
-This means that it might not attain the maximum gain-from-trade.
-Indeed, the authors do not provide an analysis of the gain-from-trade of their mechanism (in fact, many double-auction papers related to frequency-spectrum reallocation do not provide a theoretic analysis of their gain-from-trade.
-Some of them provide simulations based on data specific to the frequency-spectrum domain, and it is not clear how they perform in other domains).
+The authors do not analyze the competitive ratio of their mechanism. \ifdefined\FULLVERSION \footnote{In fact, many double-auction papers related to frequency-spectrum reallocation do not provide a theoretic analysis of their GFT.
+Some of them provide simulations based on data specific to the frequency-spectrum domain, and it is not clear how they perform in other domains.} \fi

-4. \citet{Xu2010Secondary} present a secondary-market auction.
-Both buyers and sellers are multi-unit, and the valuations are additive (the value for $k$ units is $k$ times the value for a single unit).
-Moreover, the competitive ratio calculation assumes a prior distribution, so the mechanism is not prior-free.
-Our mechanism handles any valuations with weakly-diminishing-marginal-returns, including additive valuations as a special case.

-5. \citet{loertscher2014multi} present a multi-unit double-auction.
-It is weakly-budget-balanced.
-Apparently, the competitive ratio guarantees depend on a Bayesian prior, so it is not prior-free.